somrajroy/CloudLandingZone/README.md

     * Explicitly avoid special characters beyond underscores (e.g., no spaces, colons, or periods).
  * Avoidance of spaces, mixed casing and special characters prevent export and automation issues and ensures compatibility with IaC tools like Terraform and CI/CD pipelines across all clouds,
  * This approach is not only technically sound but also forward-compatible with enterprise automation, reporting, and policy enforcement.
 It aligns with FinOps principles and the Well-Architected Frameworks of all three CSPs, ensuring scalable operations across multiple environments and organizations.
+ * `Lowest common denominator = reliability`: Since GCP is the strictest, if customers design their enterprise tag policy as “all lowercase, snake_case”, those tags will work without modification in AWS and Azure too.
+   * Example: `cost_center=finance_ops` works everywhere.
+   * But `CostCenter=Finance Ops` (common in AWS/Azure) will break in GCP.
- * The approach is universal because it takes the most restrictive path (all lowercase, snake_case) which guarantees compatibility everywhere, rather than trying to accommodate varying provider behaviors.
+ * Hence this approach is universal because it takes the most restrictive path (all lowercase, snake_case) which guarantees compatibility everywhere, rather than trying to accommodate varying provider behaviors.
 This `strictest common denominator` approach ensures reliability and consistency across all three CSPs while supporting enterprise-scale operations and automation requirements.
  * Recommended Enforcement mechanisms are AWS Tag Policies, Azure Policy & GCP Organization Policies to ensure compliance.

 # Cloud-Specific Mapping of Landing Zone Core Elements (AWS vs Azure vs GCP)